techbuktu/DigiSouq/README.md

 ## Caveat Emptor
 * This project is made available "as-is" with no warranties or guaranties whatsoever.
 * Don't "copy-and-paste" this project into an existing one without significantly modifying it.
-* If you model you project after this, please, consider adding more functionality and writing some tests
+* If you model your project after this one, please, consider adding more functionality and writing some tests
 * Consider making this project more secure (using Web App security best practices) before adapting it for practical use.

 ## On Further Development